 In 2000, a fellow RSA Director Adrian Moat and myself wanted to ride our bikes to The Cannes Lions Festival from Lake Geneva, but commitments got in the way.
 Being keen amateur cyclists in our teens we promised ourselves to ride the following year regardless.
 We mentioned the idea to Adrian Harrison, who was MD of RSA Films London at the time, “we’d love to ride for a charity…” without a moment of hesitation Adrian immediately picked up the phone to Sandy Watson, “Adrian & Nick are going to ride to Cannes, would you like them to ride for Leuka?”
 The deal was done.
 Then Tim Page came on board, from Y&R, and before we knew it Jake Scott joined us.
 We were four, it was May 2001.

-Both of us poured over some maps from Stanfords and plotted a simple ‘Napoleonic’ style crossing, but we needed more incisive guidance through the mountains.
-A buddy from Lancashire, Chris Haworth, who was living in Val D’Isere said “I can get you over, and I will ride with you”.
+Both of us poured over some maps from Stanfords and plotted a simple ‘Route Napoleon’, but we needed more incisive guidance through the mountains.
+A buddy from Lancashire, Chris Haworth, who was living in Val D’Isere said “I can get you over the Alps, I’ll ride with you”.
 That was Year 1.
 We became 5.

-In addition to the Alps Fireflies West runs from San Fransisco to Los Angeles, which I rode in 2014.
+In addition to the Alps, Fireflies West runs from San Fransisco to Los Angeles, which I rode in 2014.
 Fireflies New Zealand began in 2015.

-The picture of us around the table is the very night we named the Fireflies.
-After being caught out on Turini with no lights, the Fireflies hovered over the warm tarmac, lighting out descent.
+The picture of us around the table is the very night we named the Fireflies 2003.
+After being caught out in the dark on Turini with no lights, the Fireflies hovered over the warm tarmac, lighting our descent.

 After Hannibal, Ridley Scott went straight onto Black Hawk Down.
 He asked me to think of a teaser film to push out while the film was in production, I worked on some storyboards with Doug Braithwaite and flew to LA to present them to Ridley.
-My concept was to film a metaphor of the film, a macro observation of a pure symmetry of army ants being broken into pieces, here is the rough draft.
-Ridley didn’t go for it and asked me to think of something else.
+My concept was to film a metaphor of the film, a macro observation of a pure symmetry of soldier ants being dispersed.
+Ridley didn’t think it was right and asked me to think of something else that weekend.
 I pulled out a striking scene from the Mark Bowden book, one which stood out as encapsulating the contrast of Mogadishu and normality.
-I shot the piece in in LA, and instead of the film being used as a teaser it went straight into the film itself, scene for scene.
+I filmed it the following week in LA, and unusually, instead of the film being used as a teaser it went straight into the film itself, scene for scene.

 Ridley Scott had no idea I was making this.
 I got it together as a test, with the idea of re-filming it if he liked it for the film.
 Instead it was used as is.
-From a small seed of an idea and a speculative flight to Florence to film it, I found myself sitting in the New York Zeigfeld Theatre between Muhammed Ali and Anthony Hopkins at the World Premiere, The first time Lector was seen in ten years.
-How exciting.
+From a small seed of an idea and a speculative flight to Florence , I found myself sitting in the New York Zeigfeld Theatre between Muhammed Ali and Anthony Hopkins at the World Premiere, This was the first time Lector’s face had been seen in ten years – How exciting.
 Ridley asked me to produce some poster illustrations too, which I really loved doing.
 This was a super exciting project, it came from nothing and seemed to win lots of awards.

 RSA USA made a series of commercials for BofA and I directed three of those films.
 One in Baltimore, the other two were shot in Chicago & Washington DC.